-- The service encouraged and heard views and concerns from the public, patients, staff and external partners and acted on them to shape services and culture. - Staff could describe to us the systems in place to give feedback. - We saw evidence of feedback opportunities for staff and how the findings were fed back to staff.
-We also saw staff engagement in responding to these findings. - The service was transparent, collaborative and open with stakeholders about performance.
+- The service encouraged and heard views and concerns from the public, patients, staff and external partners and acted on them to shape services and culture.
+For example, the clinic website had been updated with treatment fees following a patient complaint. - There were systems to support improvement and innovation work.
+For example, some of the doctors including the lead GP regularly lectured around their subject areas or were involved in the practical aspects of training other aesthetic medicine practitioners.
+The clinicians discussed latest techniques and treatments with their peer group. - Staff could describe to us the systems in place to give feedback.
+We saw evidence of feedback opportunities for staff. - The service was transparent, collaborative and open with stakeholders about performance.